Tywael/Darkly/Breach13_PasswordOnlyAuthBypass/Ressources/writeup.md

 ## Remediation

+1. Log all failed login attempts and implement rate limiting.
-1. Always validate both the username and password together.
+2. Always validate both the username and password together.
-2. Use strong, proven authentication mechanisms (e.g., OAuth, bcrypt-based login).
+3. Use strong, proven authentication mechanisms (e.g., OAuth, bcrypt-based login).
-3. Display generic error messages to avoid leaking authentication logic.
+4. Display generic error messages to avoid leaking authentication logic.
-4. Log all failed login attempts and implement rate limiting.
 5. Perform thorough code reviews on custom authentication systems.
+---
 > The Python script used for bruteforce testing is available at:
 > [`Ressources/login.py`](../login.py)